 Cash Flows.
-Net cash provided by operating activities was \$38,291,000 for the first six months of fiscal 2009 and \$16,501,000 for the first six months of fiscal 2008.
+Net cash provided by operating activities was \$42,508,000 for the first nine months of fiscal 2009 and \$30,605,000 for the first nine months of fiscal 2008.
 These amounts primarily reflect our revenues and the effects of depreciation resulting from our significant capital expenditures over the last few years, while the working capital components in fiscal 2009 include a decrease in accounts receivable.
-The decrease in accounts receivable reflects the decrease in our revenues, as the number of days in receivables has not significantly changed over the last twelve months.
-Amounts in our accounts receivable that are over ninety days typically represent less than 3% of our total accounts receivables and are generally ultimately collected.
-The average number of days in accounts receivable is approximately fifty-five.
+The decrease in accounts receivable primarily reflects the decrease in our revenues, as the number of days in receivables has not significantly changed over the last twelve months.

-Net cash used in investing activities was \$1,054,000 in the six months ended March 31, 2009 and \$27,361,000 in the six months ended March 31, 2008.
-The net cash used in investing activities in both years primarily represents capital expenditures made with cash generated from operations.
+Net cash used in investing activities was \$21,310,000 for the nine months ended June 30, 2009 and \$47,796,000 for the nine months ended June 30, 2008.
+In fiscal 2008, the net cash used in investing activities primarily represents capital expenditures made with cash generated from operations.
+Due to market conditions, our capital expenditures in fiscal 2009 have been limited to necessary maintenance capital requirements rather than investing in additional equipment as in the past few years.
+In fiscal 2009, cash generated from operations in excess of capital expenditures was used in the acquisition of short-term investments during the quarter ended June 30, 2009.
+Our short-term investments consist of four U.S. Treasury instruments of approximately \$5,000,000 each, with maturity dates ranging from December 2009 to September 2010.
 In fiscal 2009, we collected proceeds from an insurance claim on our equipment burned in a March 2008 wildfire.
-See Note 5 to our Notes to Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for additional information regarding the wildfire.
+See Note 7 to our Notes to Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for additional information regarding the wildfire.

-Net cash provided by financing activities for the six months ended March 31, 2008 was \$5,129,000 and reflects proceeds from the exercise of stock options, the excess tax benefits from disqualifying dispositions, and \$5,000,000 of proceeds drawn during the quarter on our line of credit.
-We had no cash flows from financing activities for the six months ended March 31, 2009 as we paid the balance of our revolving line of credit at September 30, 2008 and did not have any additional borrowings during the six months ended March 31, 2009.
+Net cash provided by financing activities for the nine months ended June 30, 2008 was \$15,150,000 and reflects proceeds from the exercise of stock options, the excess tax benefits from disqualifying dispositions and \$15,000,000 of proceeds drawn during the period on our line of credit.
+For the nine months ended June 30, 2009, net cash provided by financing activities again reflects proceeds from the exercise of stock options and the excess tax benefits from disqualifying dispositions.
+We paid the balance of our revolving line of credit at September 30, 2008 and did not have any additional borrowings during the nine months ended June 30, 2009.

 Capital Expenditures.
-Capital expenditures during the first six months of fiscal 2009 were \$4,242,000.
+Capital expenditures during the first nine months of fiscal 2009 were \$4,318,000.
 During the first quarter of fiscal 2009, we purchased an ARAM ARIES II recording system equipped with channels from existing crews and replacement vehicles.
 The ARAM ARIES II system replaced an I/O MRX II recording system on an existing crew.
-We have maintained the operation of the I/O MRX II system on a small 2-D crew during the second quarter of fiscal 2009.
+We maintained the operation of the I/O MRX II system on a small 2-D crew during the second quarter of fiscal 2009.